-If the HISTTIMEFORMAT is set, the time stamp information associated with each history entry is written to the history file.
+If the HISTTIMEFORMAT variable is set, the time stamp information associated with each history entry is written to the history file, marked with the history comment character.
+When the history file is read, lines beginning with the history comment character followed immediately by a digit are interpreted as timestamps for the previous history line.
 The return value is 0 unless an invalid option is encountered, an error occurs while reading or writing the history file, an invalid offset is supplied as an argument to $-\mathbf{d}$, or the history expansion supplied as an argument to $-\mathbf{p}$ fails.

-jobs [-Inprs] [jobspec ...]
+jobs [-lnprs] [jobspec ...]